milonmaze/privacy-terms-observatory/www.redditgifts.com/privacy.md

 Welcome to redditgifts!
+Log in
-Log in or create an account Gift ExchangesGalleryElves
+Gift ExchangesGalleryElves
+IMPORTANT UPDATE FROM REDDIT GIFTS
+2021 will be the last year of Reddit Gifts.
+Please read more about this in the post in r/secretsanta on Reddit.
 Reddit Gifts Privacy Notice

 Effective October 15, 2020.